 CIPN Treatments

-If a neurostimulation or novel mechanism antidepressant is indicated, we can provide:
+If a neurostimulation or novel mechanism antidepressant is indicated, we offer the following treatments:

 Electroconvulsive Therapy (ECT)